1990 Vancouver municipal election

 The city of Vancouver, Canada, held municipal elections on November 17, 1990.
-Canadian citizens who were over 18 years of age at the time of the vote, and had been a resident of Vancouver for the previous 30 days and a resident of B.C. for the previous six months, were able to vote for candidates in four races that were presented on one ballot.
+Canadian citizens who were over 18 years of age at the time of the vote, and had been a resident of Vancouver for the previous 30 days and a resident of British Columbia for the previous six months, were able to vote for candidates in four races that were presented on one ballot.
 In addition, Canadian citizen non-resident property owners were eligible to vote.
-For the first time, the City used Provincial Voters List as basis for City's List of Electors.
+For the first time, the city used the provincial voters list as basis for the city's list of electors.
 133,107 out of 257,352 voters cast ballots for a turnout of 52%.

-Gordon Campbell, of the Non-Partisan Association (NPA) was elected for a third term as mayor.
+Gordon Campbell of the Non-Partisan Association (NPA) was elected for a third term as mayor.
 However, NPA's representation on council was reduced, tying with the Coalition of Progressive Electors for five seats each.
 NPA later regained control of council through a by-election in 1992.
-This was Campbell's final term as mayor, before entering provincial politics as leader of the British Columbia Liberal Party in 1993.

-The following candidates were elected for a three-year term:
+This was Campbell's final term as mayor before entering provincial politics as leader of the British Columbia Liberal Party in 1993.
+Successful candidates were elected for a three-year term.